WordPress/openverse/documentation/projects/templates/implementation-plan.md

 ## Step details

 <!--
-Describe the implementation step necessary for completion.
+Describe all of the implementation steps listed in the "step-by-step plan" in detail.

 For each step description, ensure the heading includes an obvious reference to the step as described in the "step-by-step plan" section above.